puffscoin/ens/docs/userguide.rst

 Registering a name with the auction registrar
 =============================================

-Once deployed on mainnet, ENS names will be handed out via an auction process, on the '.eth' top-level domain.
-A preview of this is available on the Ropsten testnet, and you can register names via it right now.
-Any names you register will persist until launch on mainnet, at which point the auction registrar on Ropsten will be deprecated and eventually deleted.
+Once deployed on mainnet, ENS names will be handed out via an auction process, on the '.puffs' top-level domain.

 This registrar implements a blind auction, and is described in EIP162_.
 Names are initially required to be at least 7 characters long.